YuxuanCao/Creative-network-innovations-through-collaborations-in-feature-film-production/README.md

 * the number of new, never-before-seen keywords that are used in a film
 * the number of new combinations of existing keywords that are used in a film

-(To account for the natural time cycle of the production process, consider a keyword or combination to be “new” if it has been introduced within the last three years)
+ ( To account for the natural time cycle of the production process, consider a keyword or combination to be “new” if it has been introduced within the last three years)
 ### Co-production types
+* i.
+Peripheral solo productions: films made by a single specialist
+* ii.
+Central solo productions: films made by a single generalist
+* iii.
+Central co-productions: films made by a group of multiple generalists
+* iv.
+Peripheral co-productions: films made by a group of multiple specialists
+* v.
+Hybrid co-productions: films made by a group of generalists and specialists

+ ( A producer will be classified as a generalist if it makes more than one film in a year.)
 ## 2. Relationship between innovation level and collaboration type
 ## 3. Visually relationship between Jaccard distance and innovation
 ## 4. Relationship between production company’s financial returns and collaboration type